emissary-ingress/emissary/user-guide/knative.md

 # Using Knative and Ambassador

-[Knative](https://knative.dev/) is a popular Kubernetes-based platform for managing serverless workloads with 2 main components:
+[Knative](https://knative.dev/) is a popular Kubernetes-based platform for managing serverless workloads with two main components:
-- Eventing - Management and delivery of events
+- Eventing: Management and delivery of events
-- Serving - Request-driven compute that can scale to zero
+- Serving: Request-driven compute that can scale to zero

-We will be focusing on Knative Serving which builds on Kubernetes to support deploying and serving of serverless applications and functions.
+We will be focusing on Knative Serving, which builds on Kubernetes to support deploying and serving of serverless applications and functions.

 Ambassador can watch for changes in Knative configuration in your Kubernetes cluster and set up routing accordingly.

 **Note:** Knative was originally built with Istio handling cluster networking.
-This integration lets us replace Istio with the Ambassador which will dramatically reduce the operational overhead of running Knative.
+This integration lets us replace Istio with  Ambassador, which will dramatically reduce the operational overhead of running Knative.

 ## Getting started